opennode/waldur-core/docs/api/key.rst

 To get a list of SSH keys, run GET against */api/keys/* as authenticated user.
 Note that user can see only keys that he owns.

+- Keys are injected to instances during creation.
+The owner of the key can log in to that instance.
+- Project administrators can select what key will be injected to instance during instance provisioning.

 Create a new key
 ----------------